 Here is a full list of essentials you always have to carry with you when you go hiking in the summer:

 There are special kinds of rucksacks designed for hiking.
 They contain pockets that will store everything that you need.

-- Insect Repellent – The summer brings a lot of sunshine but also a lot of insects with it.
+The summer brings a lot of sunshine but also a lot of insects with it.
 That’s why you need to carry an insect repellent with you.

 Pros Vs. Cons of hiking in the summer

-The best thing about hiking in the summer is that you can never be left hiking in a bad weather.
+The best thing about hiking in the summer is that you can never be left hiking in bad weather.
 Rain during the summer is a rare thing and can be predicted.
 In the autumn or winter, the weather can be rather unpredictable.
 Another good thing is that our moods are lifted when the sun is up.
 The sun will give you more energy to go further.

 On the other hand, hiking in the summer can be dangerous.
 The sun is as good as it is bad.
 Not everybody can stand the heat.
 Hiking in the scorching heat will make your body work twice as hard.
 In order to prepare yourself for hiking, you need to prepare your body and your mind for hiking.

 Of course, hiking is one of the best exercises there are.
 You can go alone or you can make your hiking experience a group one by going hiking with your favorite people.
 You might even find some new friends along the way.
 Make sure you follow these hiking summer tips.